Lake Placid community news

 Stuff the Bus

-LAKE PLACID — From Tuesday, July 5, until Friday, Aug.
+LAKE PLACID — From Tuesday, July 5 until Friday, Aug.
 5, the Lake Placid Elks Lodge #2661 will be holding a “Stuff the Bus” school supply drive.
-We are asking the community to help us stuff the bus with supplies that will be used for the children in our local community.
-Supplies can be dropped off at the lounge of the lodge, located on CR621 from 1-7 p.m.
-Seven days a week.
-If anyone has questions, please feel free to contact Cathy Keck at 863-441-3287.
+The community is asked to help stuff the bus with supplies that will be used for the children in the local community.
+Supplies can be dropped off at the lounge of the lodge, on County Road 621 from 1-7 p.m. seven days a week.
+If anyone has questions, contact Cathy Keck at 863-441-3287.

 Back to School Bash

 LAKE PLACID — The Lake Placid Elks Lodge #2661 will be hosting a back-to-school bash for the children of Lake Placid.
-We will hold this event on Saturday, August 6 from 10 a.m. — 2 p.m.
-The bash will be held at the Elks Lodge located on CR 621.
-We are planning to give the school supplies, have clowns, fire trucks, police dogs, music and food to entertain the children.
+This event will be Saturday, Aug.
+6 from 10 a.m. to 2 p.m.
+The bash will be held at the Elks Lodge on County Road 621.
+School supplies will be handed out.
+There will be clowns, fire trucks, police dogs, music and food to entertain the children.

 ‘70s dance party fundraiser

-LAKE PLACID — The Lake Placid Elks Lodge #2661 is holding a fundraiser dinner/dance party on Saturday, August 27 with social hour at 6 p.m, dinner at 7 p.m. and dancing to follow.
+LAKE PLACID — The Lake Placid Elks Lodge #2661 is holding a fundraiser dinner/’70s dance party on Saturday, Aug.
+27 with social hour at 6 p.m., dinner at 7 p.m. and dancing to follow.
 This event is open to the public.
 Tickets are $20 each and includes a roasted chicken dinner.
-This fundraiser benefits the Harry Anna Trust fund which helps to provide youth programs through the state of Florida.
+This fundraiser benefits the Harry Anna Trust fund, which helps to provide youth programs through the state of Florida.
 Location is the Lake Placid Elks Lodge #2661 on CR 621.
 Tickets are available at the Elks Lodge lounge or by calling Cathy Keck at 863-441-3287.